 Indemnity and Guarantee are a type of contingent contracts, which are governed by Contract Law.
 Simply put, indemnity implies protection against loss, in terms of money to be paid for loss.
 Indemnity is when one party promises to compensate the loss occurred to the other party, due to the act of the promisor or any other party.
-The guarantee is when a person assures the other party that he/she will perform the promise or fulfill the obligation in case of default by the third party, in case he/she default.
+On the other hand, the guarantee is when a person assures the other party that he/she will perform the promise or fulfill the obligation of the third party, in case he/she default.

 When it’s about securing one’s interest while entering into the contract, people mostly go for a contract of indemnity or guarantee.
 At first instance, these two will appear same, but there are some differences between them.
 So if you are also interested to know about the differences between guarantee and indemnity then let’s take a further read.